 Qualified Opportunity Zones were created as part of the Tax Cuts and Jobs Act (TCJA) in 2017.
 The zones are designated census tracts that are identified as low-income and in need of greater economic investments.
 The Treasury Department has recognized over 9,000 after being nominated by each state and most U.S. territories.

-Opportunity zones (OZ), or Qualified Opportunity Zones (QOZs), offer a number of tax advantages for investors.
+Qualified Opportunity Zones (QOZs) offer several tax advantages for investors.
 Investments in opportunity zones offer a permanent capital gains tax exclusion for those willing to hold the investment long enough.
-Here are the three primary opportunity zone tax benefits offered:
+Here are the three primary opportunity zone tax benefits provided:

-No Tax on 10% or up to 15% on Deferred Gains: This is also known as a step-up in basis, and the benefit you will receive will depend on how long your investment in an opportunity fund is held.
-Investments held for at least five years receive a 10% increase in basis and those held for at least seven years receive an additional 5% increase in basis, for a total of 15% These step-ups represent a reduction in your tax liability on the deferred capital gains due on December 31, 2026.
-In other words, if you hold your investment in a QOZF for at least five years, your tax bill on those deferred capital gains that were included will be 10% less.
+No Tax on up to 15% on Deferred Gains: This is also known as a step-up in basis, and the benefit you will receive will depend on how long your investment in an opportunity fund is held.
+Investments held for at least five years receive a 10% increase in basis, and those held for at least seven years receive an additional 5% increase in basis, for a total of 15%.
+These step-ups represent a reduction in your tax liability on the deferred capital gains due on December 31, 2026.
+In other words, if you hold your investment in a QOZF for at least five years, your tax bill on those deferred capital gains will be 10% less.

-No Tax on Appreciation within the QOZ Fund: For those willing to hold their QOZF investment for at least ten years, they have the potential to receive the largest tax benefit, which is no capital gains tax at all.
-This exclusion is only available for gains on the investment within the QOZF.
+No Tax on Appreciation within the QOZ Fund: For those willing to hold their QOZF investment for at least ten years have the potential also to receive an exclusion for gains on the investment within the QOZF.

 - Because investors will have already paid the capital gains tax in 2026 on the deferred gains initially invested into the QOZF, when their investment in the QOZF ends, they would not owe any capital gains tax on the QOZF investment funds.